 Research Coordinator Program for Excellence in Human Subject Research

-Offered by the CTSI Academy of Research Excellence, the Research Coordinator Program for Excellence in Human Subject Research is an advanced, practically-oriented program to develop excellence in human-subject research focusing on regulatory requirements, informed consent training, and research integrity and professionalism.
+The CTSI Research Coordinator Program for Excellence in Human Subject Research is an advanced, practically-oriented program to develop excellence in human-subject research focusing on regulatory requirements, informed consent training, and research integrity and professionalism.

 This 10-week program consists of 10 interactive, two-hour seminars; attendance at all sessions is required.
 It is designed for experienced UF research coordinators who work with human subjects.

-Coordinators who successfully complete the program will become members of the CTSI Academy of Research Excellence’s Research Coordinators Leadership Council, which will enhance leadership training, continuing education and mentoring opportunities for research coordinators at UF.
+Coordinators who successfully complete the program will become members of the CTSI’s Research Coordinators Leadership Council, which will enhance leadership training, continuing education and mentoring opportunities for research coordinators at UF.
 Council members will have the opportunity to serve in various capacities as role models and mentors to enhance trust, support and safety for UF research participants.

 This advanced program is intended for experienced UF research coordinators who work with human subjects and are committed to becoming exemplary leaders in human subject research and protections.
 Applicants must meet the following prerequisites:

 - Review of the Belmont Report, and DHHS Regulation 45 CFR 46